Do probiotics work? If you’ve been reading the headlines lately, the media clearly thinks they don’t:

 Not all probiotics strains are the same.
 Different strains offer different benefits and some probiotic strains survive manufacturing processes, shelf life and digestive transit better than others.
 When choosing a probiotic consider the following questions:

-- Is it derived from dairy?
+Is it derived from dairy?
 As mentioned, even if you’re not a vegan, dairy can be problematic for the 65 percent of people who can’t digest lactose properly.
 Choose vegan probiotics instead.

-- Does your probiotic survive stomach acid and/or manufacturing?
+Does your probiotic survive stomach acid and/or manufacturing?
 As mentioned, most don’t.
 Certain strains fare better than others.
 Always ask the manufacturer of your probiotic if they have any clinical research to support their product.
 Just because they sell a popular strain, doesn’t mean their probiotic are live and active.

-- Is your probiotic safe and FDA-approved?
+Is your probiotic safe and FDA-approved?
 The FDA doesn’t require probiotic companies to test their bacteria strains.
 So naturally, most don’t do it.
 Probiotic contamination is a big deal though.
 If your probiotic manufacturer doesn’t have strict quality control measures in place, your probiotic may be doing more harm than good.
 Make sure the company you buy from tests its probiotics for safety and efficacy and can provide documentation to prove it.

-- Is your probiotic backed by peer-reviewed clinical studies?
+Is your probiotic backed by peer-reviewed clinical studies?
 Don’t trust marketing claims on product labels and websites.
 Even most clinical data probiotic companies cite is funded by the companies themselves.
-Your probiotic should be backed by peer-reviewed clinical studies (the gold standard in scientific research) if the company makes any claims about its benefits.
+Your probiotic should be backed by randomized, double-blind, peer-reviewed clinical studies (the gold standard in scientific research) if the company makes any claims about its benefits.

-- Does your probiotic contain fillers, preservatives, allergens, and artificial ingredients?
+Does your probiotic contain fillers, preservatives, allergens, and artificial ingredients?
 The answer is usually yes, but manufacturers are very good at hiding this information.
 The only way to know is to ask them what “excipients” are in it.

 What health challenges are you facing?
 Different strains of probiotics offer different types of benefits.
 Don’t just buy a probiotic without understanding the type or types of strains it contains—otherwise you’re very likely wasting your money.
 For example, I suffer from GI issues, so I make sure I take strains that help me with those.